 Best music moment: Halfway through ‘Jackson’ when Cash stops and asks June to marry him.

 Yeah Yeah Yeah’s frontwoman Karen O’s soundtrack to 2009’s fantastical Where The Wild Things Are got a nod in the Grammy nominations for ‘All Is Love’, a track written by herself and bandmate Nick Zinner.

 O’s ex Spike Jonze directed the take on Maurice Sendak’s book for kids which combined live action, animatronics and CGI to tell the story of Max, a nine-year-old boy who discovers an island full of ‘wild things’ who make him their King.

 39 Part Of The Weekend Never Dies (2008)

-An ode to excess and life on the road, this Saam Farahmand-directed documentary followed French brothers Soulwax as they took their dance music spectacular around the globe.
+An ode to excess and life on the road, this Saam Farahmand-directed documentary followed Belgian brothers Soulwax as they took their dance music spectacular around the globe.